icy/btsync/README.md

 `btsync` provides API, but you need to register an account at `btsync` home page.
 I simply... don't need that:)
-Because I don't use any API service from `btsync`.
+Because I don't use any API service from `BitTorrentSync`.

 So I write a `Bash` script, to get data from my `btsync` instance.